All Resources tagged with "Type 1 adults"

 This video discusses cholesterol and how careful control of it can reduce your risk on diabetes complications.

-For some people, drinking alcohol at home or in the pub is part of everyday life.
-And having diabetes shouldn’t get in the way of this unless this has been advised on medical grounds, However, it does have an impact on your body and in turn your diabetes control.
+For some people, drinking alcohol at home or in a pub with friends is part of life.
+And having diabetes shouldn’t get in the way of this unless this has been advised on medical grounds, However, it does have an impact on your body and in turn, your diabetes management.

 Diabetes UK video explains what high blood pressure is and how you can reduce your risk of developing it.